gauravgahlot/image-cloner/README.md

 ## Troubleshooting

-- Q: Why doesn't solution work on Kind?
+- Q: Why doesn't the solution work with Kind?

 The solution uses Docker SDK (Go) to pull/tag/push a Docker image.
 For that to work, we mount `/var/run/docker.sock` as a volume to the image cloner.
 A Kind cluster _does not_ use docker socket.
 Instead, it uses the containerd socket available at `/var/run/containerd/containerd.sock`.
-Minikube, on the other hand, uses the docker socket and that's why it has beed added as a prerequisite.
+Minikube, on the other hand, uses the docker socket and that's why it has been added as a prerequisite.

 - Q: Why the image cloner pod fails to run?